Shaf8808/PP4-news-site/TESTING.md

 ### Fixed Bugs

+There were of course a number of bugs big and small that I came across while contstructing my site.
+These can be seen in the list below:

-An error with data type being an integear unable to be converted to a datetimefield
+An error with data type being an integar unable to be converted to a datetimefield

 Trying to write a custom class based view so that both the Release data as well as the Article data would be displayed correctly on the homepage was a big challenge for me when building this site.